Duluth Drug & Alcohol Rehab, Detox & Treatment Resources

 Recovery Meetings Near You in Duluth

-Recovery meetings have been an important part of quitting alcohol and drug misuse since 1935, when Alcoholics Anonymous was started.
+Recovery meetings have been an important part of quitting alcohol and drug misuse since 1935 when Alcoholics Anonymous was started.
 It is at these fellowship meetings that those in recovery (as well as their families and friends) find support and understanding.
 Members get a chance to share their experiences, challenges and triumphs.
-In this way, they offer moral support to each other, and work towards sustained sobriety as they receive drug and alcohol treatment in Duluth.
+In this way, they offer moral support to each other and work towards living substance-free as they receive drug and alcohol treatment.

-Alcoholics Anonymous is a self-self help group dedicated to those struggling with alcohol addiction.
+Alcoholics Anonymous is a self-help group dedicated to those struggling with alcohol addiction.
 Its members work through a 12-step program that involves admitting reliance on a higher power, committing to stop drinking and making amends with those they’ve hurt through their alcohol use.
-They also commit to helping others on the same journey to sobriety, and many serve as sponsors or mentors to those new to the fellowship.
-AA meetings are free to anyone struggling with alcohol use, and are held anonymously.
-Here are some of the meetings available in and around Duluth.
+They also commit to helping others on the same journey to living alcohol-free, and many serve as sponsors or mentors to those new to the fellowship.
+AA meetings are free to anyone struggling with alcohol use and are held anonymously.
+Here are some of the meetings available: